seamplex/fino/doc/fino.1.md

  * steady or transient heat conduction problems, or
  * modal analysis problems.

-It can a Gmsh(1) mesh file and can write results for post-processing in either `.msh` or `.vtk` files.
+Fino reads a plain-text input file which contains the problem definition and a reference to a Gmsh(1) mesh file and it writes 100%-user defined results in ASCII (through `PRINT` instructions within the input file) and/or post-processing views in either `.msh` or `.vtk` formats.

 # EXAMPLES